 At grade 4, argumentation and persuasive texts listed in the matrix are informational trade books that specifically argue a position or persuade the reader toward a stance, journals, speeches, and simple persuasive essays.
-However, in 2019, NAEP will not assess argumentation and persuasive texts at grade 4 due to difficulty in locating high-quality texts appropriate for this grade level.
+Due to the difficulty of finding appropriate persuasive/argument texts at grade 4, this aspect of the 2009-2024 Framework was not implemented at this grade level.
 At grade 8, there are more complex forms of argumentation and persuasive texts: letters to the editor and editorials, and argumentative and grade-appropriate persuasive essays.
 At grade 12, argumentation and persuasive texts become increasingly complex with a variety of types of essays such as political and social commentary essays, historical accounts, and position papers such as persuasive brochures, campaign literature, and advertisements.